Imaginary-time evolution of interacting spin systems in the truncated Wigner approximation

 \

 \paragraph*{Acknowledgements:} The authors thank Jens Hartmann for fruitful discussions.
 Financial support from the DFG through SFB TR 185, Project No. 277625399, is gratefully acknowledged.
-The authors also thank the Allianz für Hochleistungsrechnen (AHRP) for giving us access to the “Elwetritsch” HPC Cluster through the AHRP project TWEAQING.
+The authors also thank the Allianz für Hochleistungsrechnen (AHRP) for giving us access to the “Elwetritsch” HPC Cluster through the AHRP project TWEAQING \dennis{as well as GUROBI for providing an increased academic license.}

 \paragraph*{Authors contributions:} T.S. developed the analytic approach together with M.F.
 He performed the numerical simulations of the QPT in the transverse-field Ising model, and, with support of D.B., for the 3-regular graphs.
 D.B. performed the ED simulations for the 3-regular graphs.
 M.F. conceived and supervised the project.
 All authors discussed the results and contributed to the final version of the manuscript.